 Types of Human Services Professionals

 Susquehanna Psychological Services is comprized of staff with differing backgrounds and credentials.
 The types of human servcies professionals can sometimes be confusing for those looking for services provided by a person with the appropriate credentials.
-The following are some of the professionals you may encounter when seeking services:

 More about Types of Therapy and Treating Professionals

 Cindy Stauffer is the founder of SPS.
 She had previously worked as a regional clinical director with NHS (now Merakey) and during that time had developed protocol for various children's programs and trained numerous clinicians on providing trauma informed care, gender responsive services, and play therapy.
 Cindy has also developed a play therapy program at an orphanage in Guatemala that cares for boys and girls impacted by trauma.